naokipeter/gwwc/DISCUSSION.md

 libraries (except jQuery) tend to have shorter shelf-lives and often oblige you to duplicate some parts of your backend code (e.g. model, validation logic, etc.).
 For webapps that do need a fat client, I mainly used the Cappuccino Framework and the Ratatosk REST client in the past.
-For projects that need to support mobile browsers and/or native mobile apps, I'd use Ionic.
+For future projects that need to support mobile browsers and/or native mobile apps, I'd probably use Ionic.